Jock Perry: College career

 Perry redshirted his true freshman season.
 He played sparingly during his three seasons at Saint Mary's.
 As a junior, Perry averaged 3.3 points and 2.1 rebounds per game.
 Following the season, he transferred to UC Riverside as a graduate transfer.
 On 1 December 2020, Perry scored a career-high 21 points in a 57–42 win against Washington.
 In the semifinals of the Big West Tournament, he posted 16 points and a career-high 10 rebounds against UC Irvine.
 As a senior, Perry averaged 11.5 points and 5.2 rebounds per game.
 He was named Honorable Mention All-Big West.

 Professional career

 On 22 April 2021, Perry signed with the Ballarat Miners of the NBL1 South.
 On 17 August, Perry signed with the Tasmania JackJumpers as a development player for the 2021–22 NBL season.

+While playing for the Casey Cavaliers during the 2022 NBL1 season, Perry ruptured his ACL.
+He subsequently missed the 2022–23 NBL season, returning to play the last 14 games of the 2023 NBL1 season with the Diamond Valley Eagles.

 Perry helped the Gujarat Stallions win the 2025 Indian National Basketball League (INBL) championship.

 Perry joined the Diamond Valley Eagles for the 2025 NBL1 South season.
 He was named NBL1 South All Second Team and was the league's leading rebounder with 13.26 rebounds per game.

+In January 2026, Perry played 11 games for Jiaozuo Cultural Tourism in the Chinese NBL.
+He joined the Mandurah Magic for the 2026 NBL1 West season.